CodeReclaimers/neat-python/docs/module_summaries.rst

       See :pylib:`Authentication Keys <multiprocessing.html#authentication-keys>` for more on the ``authkey`` parameter, used to restrict access to the manager.

     :param addr: Should be a tuple of (hostname, port) pointing to the machine running the DistributedEvaluator in master mode.
-If mode is MODE_AUTO, the mode is determined by checking whether the hostname points to this host or not (via :py:func:`host_is_local()`).
+If mode is :py:data:`MODE_AUTO`, the mode is determined by checking whether the hostname points to this host or not (via :py:func:`host_is_local()`).
     :type addr: tuple(str, int)
-    :param bytes authkey:  The password used to restrict access to the manager.
+    :param authkey:  The password used to restrict access to the manager.
 All DistributedEvaluators need to use the same authkey.
-Defaults to the :pylib:`authkey attribute <multiprocessing.html#multiprocessing.Process.authkey>` of :pylib:`multiprocessing.current_process() <multiprocessing.html#multiprocessing.current_process>`; however, this will not be the same for processes on different machines, including virtual machines.
+Note that this needs to be a :pytypes:`bytes` object for Python 3.X, and should be in 2.7 for compatibility (identical in 2.7 to a `str` object).
+    :type authkey: :pytypes:`bytes`
     :param eval_function: The eval_function should take two arguments - a genome object and a config object - and return a single :pytypes:`float <typesnumeric>` (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`, nor by :py:class:`ParallelEvaluator <parallel.ParallelEvaluator>` (although it is more similar to the latter).
     :type eval_function: `function`
     :param int slave_chunksize: The number of :term:`genomes <genome>` that will be sent to a :term:`slave node` at any one time.